jackberrypassionfruit/TOP07-library/README.md

 # TOP07-library

-A Simple GUI interface for locally storing a personal record of the books you've read.
+A simple GUI interface for locally storing a personal record of books read